onap/policy-parent/docs/development/devtools/api-s3p.rst

 ---------

 Performance test plan is the same as stability test plan above.
-Only differences are, in performance test, we increase the number of threads up to 20 (simulating 20 users' behaviors at the same time) whereas reducing the test time down to 2.5 hours.
+Only differences are, in performance test, we increase the number of threads up to 20 (simulating 20 users' behaviours at the same time) whereas reducing the test time down to 2.5 hours.

 Run Test
 --------